 Is it science fiction or total reality?

 It seems that nowadays, everyone is talking about alternative energy and green living – and they should be!
 Cutting down on carbon emissions, utilizing sustainable energy resources, and saving money on your monthly bills is a win-win situation.
-Solar and wind energy are gaining more popularity as the years pass, but still, many people are not familiar with geothermal HVAC systems.
+Solar and wind energy are gaining more popularity as the years pass, but many people are still unfamiliar with geothermal HVAC systems.
 Sound complex?
 If you think back to your science classes from grade school, you know that geo refers to the earth and thermal relates to heat.
 Therefore, it is as simple as it sounds; geothermal HVAC systems fulfill their heating and cooling needs from the ground with systems that are up to 600% more efficient, which can result in your heating and cooling bills dropping by up to 80%!

 How is a geothermal system possible?

 Hearing how much you could save sounds too good to be true, but a quick study of geothermal HVAC systems tells you just how this could happen.
 Whether you refer to it as geothermal, geoexchange, or ground source heating and cooling, the concept is the same.
-The idea is to take advantage of the consistent ground temperature of 55 degrees via inserting tubes into the ground, and transferring this heat or cool air.
+The idea is to take advantage of the consistent ground temperature of 55 degrees via inserting tubes into the ground and transferring this hot or cool air.